tchnlgst/ezproxy-sso-alma/README.md

 These instructions assume that shibboleth has already been configured for authentication.
 For more information, pleae see: https://www.oclc.org/support/services/ezproxy/documentation/usr/shibboleth.en.html

-This set-up requires the existence of three files: user.txt shibuser.txt alma.txt
+This set-up requires the existence/creation of three files: user.txt shibuser.txt alma.txt